 Bigg Boss 13: Shehnaz Gill Confides In Mahira Sharma That She Misses Paras Chhabra

 The growing fondness between Shehnaz and Sidharth led the viewers and Twitterati to believe that something might just be cooking between them.
 But then came a twist in the tale when Shehnaz confessed her love for Paras after his recent exit.
-In the latest clip of Unseen Undekha on VOOT, Mahira and Shehnaz are seen discussing about the issue in detail.
+In the latest clip of Unseen Undekha on VOOT, Mahira and Shehnaz are seen discussing the issue in detail.

 During the conversation, Mahira explains Shehnaz, 'Agar suppose kabhi main gayi aur tune bola ki main Mahira se pyaar karti hun toh uss cheez ko galat nahi liya jaega kyuki main ladki hun.
 Par ab Paras gaya tune uss cheez par ab ye bola hai ki main usse pyaar karti hunt oh uss cheez ko audience galat hi legi.'
 Mahira also adds that this is ought to happen because Paras is a boy.